-In a simultaneous closing, less parties is usually advantage.
-It is easier to communicate and there are less moving parts.
-For long distance moves, different settlement companies usually need to be used.
+In a simultaneous closing, it’s advantageous to involve fewer parties.
+It is easier to communicate, and there are fewer moving parts.
+For long-distance moves, different settlement companies typically need to be used.
 But, buying and selling in a local market could benefit by using the same settlement company.
-Rather than the settlement agent for the sale having to wire funds to settlement agent of the purchase, using one company means the funds are available right away.
-First of all, there is not a huge advantage by following this idea.
-Howver, it could save some time and stress.
+Rather than the settlement agent for the sale having to wire funds to the settlement agent of the purchase, using one company means the funds are available right away.
+First of all, there is not a huge advantage in following this idea.
+However, it could save some time and stress.
 Although with how quickly an attorney may wire the funds to another, choosing separate representation is not a big negative.
-Furthermore, if there is a dispute between buyer and seller, a settlement company representing both sides would have to back out.
-Resulting in each party retaining their own representation.
+Furthermore, if there is a dispute between buyer and seller, a settlement company representing both sides would have to back out, resulting in each party retaining their own representation.

 Choose an Experienced Lender

-When a mortgage is involved, having an experienced loan officer is key.
-Not only that, but the actual lender in the background needs to back up the loan officer too.
-Meaning that ordering services, underwriting, and closing departments need to be efficient as well.
-If the loan officer or lender drag things along, stress increases and chances of closing on-time reduce.
+When a mortgage is involved, having an experienced loan officer is vital.
+Not only that, but the actual lender in the background needs to back up the loan officer too, which means that ordering services, underwriting, and closing departments need to be efficient as well.
+If the loan officer or lender drags things along, stress increases, and chances of closing on-time reduce.
 Using an experienced mortgage lender that consistently closes on-time, provides accurate approvals up-front, and provides constant communication to all parties will make a huge difference in a successful double closing.

 Close in the Morning

 Many believe that closing one purchase in the morning and one in the afternoon is required.
-Although, it really isn’t necessary to close early and late like that.
+Although it isn’t necessary to close early and late like that.
 The important thing is that the sellers need to have their sale close and record before the purchase.
 At least when the funds from the sale are needed to purchase or if the purchase requires the sale, it must happen in this order.
-So, for optimal results it would be best to close both in the morning.
-Therefore, both have an opportunity to fund and get recorded on the same day.
-Especially, if the funds are being sent from one settlement agent to another.
+So, for optimal results, it would be best to close both in the morning.
+Therefore, both have an opportunity to fund and get recorded on the same day especially, if the funds are being sent from one settlement agent to another.

 Finally, communication is key.
 When having so many parties involved in keeping these two closings on schedule, everyone needs to communicate both verbally and in writing.
 When there are issues, talk about them and get it handled.
-Good or bad, communicate for best chances of success.
+Good or bad, communicate for the best chance of success.